Rudolf Roessler: Freelance journalist

 After he was released from jail, Roessler spent his last years living quietly in Kriens.
 He continued to write.
 His articles, which were unsigned, appeared in the Lucerne daily newspaper of the Social Democratic Party of Switzerland, Freie Innerschweiz.

 Roessler continued to argue against West German rearmament and for international solidarity.
 The articles can be split into two categories.
 The first category was short articles of one to two pages, that focused on a part of a larger topic.
 The second and more important were articles on specific areas of interest, that ran to four or five pages and covered subjects within economic, social, colonial and security policy.
 These bigger articles often contained a number of abbreviations that were subject to change, so it was not possible for the reader to determine who the author was.
 Roessler was disillusioned with the Cold War, particularly after his trial, particularly when he was accused of spying in favour of the Soviet Union.
 Therefore, his work at the newspaper was not formally recognised.
 Even his obituary failed to mention his work there.

 Roessler was not a Social Democrat, so it was difficult to determine how his political analysis was affected by his articles being published in a social-democratic daily newspaper, as other sources on his life, politics and cultural outlook have so far been lacking.
 In a telephone call to the Freie Innerschweiz on 29 May 1991, his friend, Xaver Schnieper confirmed that Roessler would certainly not have written anything that contradicted his own opinion.

 Roessler was committed to the socially disadvantaged, combined with a criticism of the idea that technology and armament were the only way to a better world.
 He had aversion to the hysteria of the Cold War and its associated militarism that made him appear more left-wing today than many social democrats at the time.

 Missing honours

 In 1967, the leadership of Soviet military intelligence proposed that Roessler, along with other Soviet military intelligence informants, be honoured posthumously with an award.
-But the GDR Minister for State Security Erich Mielke objected and the plan was abandoned.
-The possible motive is that Roessler rejected dialectical and historical materialism.
+But the GDR Minister for State Security, Erich Mielke, a Marxist, objected and the plan was abandoned.
+The possible motive was that Roessler rejected dialectical and historical materialism.